ppy/osu-wiki/wiki/Ranking_criteria/osu!catch/en.md

 #### Guidelines

 - **All [fruits](/wiki/Gameplay/Hit_object/Fruit) should represent a sound existing in the music.** This is usually a distinct sound but can also represent a continuous sound with an indistinguishable start or end.
-- **The last [fruit](/wiki/Gameplay/Hit_object/Fruit) of a [juice stream](/wiki/Gameplay/Hit_object/Juice_stream) should be [snapped](/wiki/Beatmapping/Snapping) according to the song's beat structure.** For example, if the song is using a straight beat, 1/4, 1/8 or 1/16 should be used.
+- **The last [fruit](/wiki/Gameplay/Hit_object/Fruit) of a [slider](/wiki/Gameplay/Hit_object/Juice_stream) should be [snapped](/wiki/Beatmapping/Snapping) according to the song's beat structure.** For example, if the song is using a straight beat, 1/4, 1/8 or 1/16 should be used.
 If the song is using a swing beat, 1/6 or 1/12 should be used.
 - **[Dashes](/wiki/Gameplay/Dash) and [hyperdashes](/wiki/Gameplay/Hyperdash) should not be used when the destination of the dash or hyperdash is located near the left or right border of the playfield.** This creates an uncomfortable movement as the catcher is forcibly stopped upon reaching the border of the playfield (x:16 on the left and x:496 on the right).
 - **[Combos](/wiki/Beatmapping/Combo) should not reach unreasonable lengths.** This ensures the player’s view is not obstructed by the [fruits](/wiki/Gameplay/Hit_object/Fruit) stacked on the plate.
 - **[Overall difficulty](/wiki/Beatmap/Overall_difficulty) should have the same value as the [Approach rate](/wiki/Beatmap/Approach_rate).** This is just a standardised value, as Overall difficulty only affects the maximum score of a difficulty with [scoreV1](/wiki/Gameplay/Score/ScoreV1/osu!catch).